 Unlike a retail or industry superfund, a Self Managed Super Fund (SMSF) lets you (as a trustee) decide how your fund is managed and control where your money is invested.
 It can offer greater transparency of your retirement savings and how your wealth is tracking.
 It also offers flexible investment options and helps you achieve the retirement lifestyle you deserve.

 SMSFs let multiple members run a mixture of accumulation and pension accounts.
-Trustees can adjust their investment mix when it suits them, so they can respond to market changes, super rules or personal circumstances.
+Trustees can adjust their investment mix when it suits them, so they can respond to finance market changes, superannuation rules or personal circumstances.